EldrickWT/ZHA/Imports.md

 a SELF ONLY project like this."

 3. 3 I said.
 Ha. std, wld, sxy... then also the 2 wings... so thats 5.
-And if you check out the title screen and sim opponents files... practically everything is listed as Neutrino's own opponent and title varients were a tad anemic.
+And if you check out the title screen and sim opponents files... practically everything is listed as...
+Neutrino's own opponent and title varients were a tad... anemic.
 (Nothing fancy with the *_vanilla varients.
-Those just don't have *SpawnEmpArc* hullmods, weapons, etc)
+Those just don't have *SpawnEmpArc* hullmods, weapons, etc... or much of anything for **safety**)

 Who do I have to blame for all this asset theft?